romandev/things-initiated-pay/README.md

 ## QR-code initiated payment
 ### Requirement
 - You need a chromium based browser(including chrome) on Android.
-- You should enable ```--experimental-web-platform-features``` flag.
-You can enable it in chrome://flags.

 ### Testing
 - Run your browser on Android.